- The Law

 - Any previous behaviour or conduct that may amount to relevant bad character evidence.

-In view of the balancing act that section 63(7) (b) cases involve, decisions (either to prosecute or not to prosecute) specifically relating to serious injury should be approved at Deputy Chief Crown Prosecutor (DCCP) level.
+In view of the balancing act that section 63(7) (b) cases involve, decisions (either to prosecute or not to prosecute) specifically relating to serious injury should be approved at Senior District Crown Prosecutor (SDCP) or Unit Head level.

 When considering such cases, the following should be considered: